 First off, I guarantee you know vegans who you don't know are vegan.
 You are just thinking of those few vocal ones who literally won't let the matter rest.
 And sure, it gets boring if that's all someone will talk about.

-What a lot of non-vegans don't understand, though, is that veganism is more than just a diet for most people, it's a lifestyle.
-It's something that is an integral part of who we are as people, how we think, our perception of the world around us.
-It's a hobby, a passion, a way of life.
-So of course we like to talk about it.
-We think it's interesting and we want to share.
+What a lot of non-vegans don't understand, though, is that veganism is more than just a diet for most people; it's a lifestyle.
+It's an integral part of who we are as people, how we think, and our perception of the world around us.
+It's a hobby, a passion, and a way of life.
+So, of course, we like to talk about it.
+We think it's interesting, and we want to share.
 If we told you we'd taken up knitting, would you roll your eyes and tune out?

 What Is Veganism Anyway?